 1) Video Concept

-Whether you added your Video Concept or you let our AI generate the Video Concept, you'll have the ability to make changes to this prompt box.
+Whether you've added your Video Concept or you let our AI generate the Video Concept, you'll have the ability to make changes to the Video Concept.
 You can be as descriptive as you want - the AI will listen to all of it.

 You also have the option to Pimp My Story, which uses our AI to put an extra kick to your Video Concept.
 Note: Pimp My Story uses 1 credit.